mikemol/donjonrp/README.md

 #Random Dungeon Generator
 ##A Brief History

-I began work on my dungeon generator sometime around 1999.
-It was originally hosted on the demonweb (my personal home page), moved to the Dire Press website in May 2006, and then to the donjon website in Sept 2009.
+Drow began work on his dungeon generator sometime around 1999.
+It was originally hosted on the demonweb (his personal home page), moved to the Dire Press website in May 2006, and then to the donjon website in Sept 2009.
 Early versions included basic dungeon layout and size options, and generated maps as HTML tables of black and white cells.
 Code to generate images for dungeon maps was added in March 2009, and for cavernous dungeons in Sept 2010.
-How it Works
+##How it Works

 A dungeon is constructed as a two-dimensional matrix of integers, each representing one cell.
 Within an integer, each bit indicates a different state, such as 0x01 for blocked cells, 0x02 for cells in rooms, and 0x04 for cells in corridors.
 Rooms and corridors always fall along odd-numbered columns and rows, and rooms are always odd numbers in width and height.